needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/ui-world-space-ui-toolkit-support.md

 > [!Note]
 > Because the UI Toolkit support relies on a collider around the UI Document, there can be unexpected behavior if the z-depth of the UI Element protrudes out from the document box collider.
 The poke interaction won't be processed until the collider is reached, at which point the poke z-depth processing will begin.

+## UI Hover Events

+When an interactor that implements the [`IUIHoverInteractor`](xref:UnityEngine.XR.Interaction.Toolkit.UI.IUIHoverInteractor) interface is hovering over a `Visual Element` of any type, the interactor will receive the appropriate [`OnUIHoverEntered(UIHoverEventArgs)`](xref:UnityEngine.XR.Interaction.Toolkit.UI.IUIHoverInteractor.OnUIHoverEntered(UnityEngine.XR.Interaction.Toolkit.UI.UIHoverEventArgs)) or [`OnUIHoverExited(UIHoverEventArgs)`](xref:UnityEngine.XR.Interaction.Toolkit.UI.IUIHoverInteractor.OnUIHoverExited(UnityEngine.XR.Interaction.Toolkit.UI.UIHoverEventArgs)) calls and raise the [`UIHoverEnterEvent`](xref:UnityEngine.XR.Interaction.Toolkit.UI.UIHoverEnterEvent) or [`UIHoverExitEvent`](xref:UnityEngine.XR.Interaction.Toolkit.UI.UIHoverExitEvent) event that you can subscribe to.
+The [`UIHoverEventArgs`](xref:UnityEngine.XR.Interaction.Toolkit.UI.UIHoverEventArgs) contain additional details relevant to UI Toolkit types, including the [`visualElement`](xref:UnityEngine.XR.Interaction.Toolkit.UI.UIHoverEventArgs.visualElement) and the [`uiDocument`](xref:UnityEngine.XR.Interaction.Toolkit.UI.UIHoverEventArgs.uiDocument).
+If subscribing to these events, the UI framework type, typically uGUI (Unity UI) or UI Toolkit, can be determined by checking the [`uiFramework`](xref:UnityEngine.XR.Interaction.Toolkit.UI.UIHoverEventArgs.uiFramework) property stored in the args parameter.

 ## Examples

 The **World Space UI** sample found in the XR Interaction Toolkit samples in Package Manager provides a demo scene that shows how to configure world space UI in both UI Toolkit as well as uGUI.
 To import, open the Package Manager by going to **Window** &gt; **Package Manager**, then select XR Interaction Toolkit package in the left side bar, and select the Samples tab.
 Scroll and locate the World Space UI sample and click Import.